IR0NSIGHT/ExpandLayerPlugin/README.md

 6. place the downloaded jar file in the folder
 7. restart worldpainter

+# MACRO MACHINE IS IN AN EXPERIMENTAL STATE
+- the current 0.0.1 release is an alpha version
+- it can not use custom layers yet
+- it might be unstable / break
+- right now, use it for generating masks only please, f.e. paint annotation cyan everywhere you want forest, then use global operations to apply forest on the cyan annotations.
+- im working on the next update and im confident i can deliver in the coming days/weeks

 ## Use Macros
 1. Find the Macro tool and left click it.
 The macro panel will open.
 ![tool](macromachine_tool.PNG)